 - Functional grouping (primary feature)

 Function-based Departments.
 The functional characteristic of Costco’s organizational structure presents the basic functions to maintain the retail business.
 These functions are carried out starting at the corporate level and affect the entire organization.
 The main functional groups at Costco are as follows:

 - Depot Operations

-Geographic divisions are a feature of Costco Wholesale’s organizational structure that relate to the strategic locations of its operations.
+Geographic Divisions.
+Geographic divisions are a feature of Costco Wholesale’s organizational structure that relates to the strategic locations of its operations.
 At present, the following are the main geographic divisions used in Costco’s business: